 The True Nature of Black Cats

-UPDATE – Actually things may be improving for black cats.
-According to Petfinder an animal placement agency it is reported that we can expect more adoptions as our superstitions are replaced by a growing appreciation for darker hued cats.
+UPDATE – Things may be improving for black cats.
+According to Petfinder an animal placement agency it is reported that we can expect more adoptions for darker hued cats.
 And the Found Animals site claims that black cats make exceptional pets, even those currently housed in shelters or living out on the street.
 Rescued black cats are very adaptable and appreciative.
 Given a stable home they become loving and steadfast companions.
 And that’s nothing to fear!